ml6team/techdays-agntcy-tutorial/Workshop Hands On.md

 ## 📚 Resources

-There is a lot more that AGNTCY can do, don't hesitate to have a look at the [original AGNTCY repo](https://github.com/agntcy/coffeeAgntcy) and their [documentation](https://docs.agntcy.org/) .
+There is a lot more that AGNTCY can do.
+Don't hesitate to have a look at the [original AGNTCY repo](https://github.com/agntcy/coffeeAgntcy) and their [documentation](https://docs.agntcy.org/).